thefoxboxman/TripIt/src/content/posts/victoria-2024-nsw-return-trip.md

-Overnight stop only....be here before a couple of times.
-Mainly to go to the bakery.
+Overnight stop only....been here before a couple of times.
+Mainly to go to the amazing Woopi bakery.

 <h2 style="text-align:center; "> Day 50 - 10th Dec</h2>